 There are other Prosper loan requirements, too.
 In order to qualify for a Prosper personal loan, you will need to be at least 18 years old and a U.S. citizen or a permanent resident with a Social Security number.

-Prosper lets you see what rates you could potentially get before actually submitting an application.
+Prosper lets you pre-qualify, which shows you what rates you could potentially get before actually submitting an application.
 You will have to create a password to log in to the Prosper site and put in some personal information like your address and income to check for pre-qualification.
-Checking your rate will not affect your credit score, but applying for a loan will temporarily.
+Checking your potential rate in this manner will not affect your credit score, but applying for a loan will, temporarily.
 You can apply for a Prosper personal loan online or over the phone (1-866-615-6319).
-Prosper does not allow joint applications.
+Prosper allows joint applications.

 - Better Business Bureau: Prosper has an A+ rating by the BBB.
 It has been accredited since 2012.

-Prosper’s personal loan terms are very transparent.
-You can easily find them on their website.
+- Transparency: Prosper’s personal loan terms are very transparent.
+You can easily find them online.
 In addition, Prosper is open about their credit score requirements, which is not too common with personal loan lenders.
 Prosper doesn’t disclose a minimum income requirement, though.